 (Go here to read What to pack for Iceland.)

 Hiking, walking and cycling are all do-able in Iceland.
 But if you plan to bike, you’d better be hearty and have the right gear.
-The first time I went to Iceland, I did a cycling trip in August and was pedaling in rain several hours a day for 6 of 8 days.
+The first time I went to Iceland, I did a cycling trip in August and was pedaling in rain several hours a day for six of the eight days.
 So this time, I planned to explore on foot, which I can do in pretty much any weather.
 If you are in a pinch, some of the nicer hotels offer small gyms with treadmills when it’s too windy to run outside.

 Disclaimer - There may be some affiliate links on this page, which means when you click I get a small percentage of the purchase at no extra cost to you.
 Recommendations come from my own personal experience and/or research.
 However, my philosophy is ‘you get what you give’.
 So for every booking or purchase made through these links, Paradox will contribute 20% of the profit to one of the charities highlighted on our site.
 So not only does this facilitate the continued sharing of great travel tips and recommendations, but your purchase will contribute to something bigger than the both of us.
 Thank you.